 How has the COVID-19 pandemic impacted the way children and teens are being exposed to food and beverage advertising in digital settings?

 Kathryn: We’ve been tracking this marketplace for decades, watching it evolve and grow and doing what we could to alert the public, the health community and policymakers about what’s wrong with it.
 But then when the pandemic happened, we started seeing research showing this connection between obesity and susceptibility to COVID in very dramatic ways—and particularly in young people, not just older people.
+So, we thought it was important to understand how marketing in the digital environment, where kids are living their lives, can make them susceptible to childhood obesity.
+And it just really has not been talked about or looked at very much.

 Jeff: The pandemic greatly accelerated people’s use of and reliance on digital media—for everything from school to entertainment to buying groceries.
 And food and beverage companies knew there were more children online.
 The food and beverage companies, and the advertising industry generally, invested heavily in understanding the behaviors of young people during the pandemic.
 And now they’ve positioned themselves to come out even stronger as marketing and advertising entities in this kind of new post-pandemic world that we will be living in.